DCKT/express-boilerplate/README.md

 ## Install

-All the code is written with ES6 syntax, so you have to install [Babel](https://babeljs.io/docs/using-babel/) and use the `babel-node` command.
+All the code is written with ES6 syntax, you need the Node v4 version.

 - Clone the repo
 - `npm i`
 - `npm start`